mhdavie/mhdavie/readme.md

 ## About Me:

   I am a currently student at University of Denver Full-Stack Developer Bootcamp.
 Born and raised in Brazil.
 I live in Denver, CO with my husband and my dog.
 I moved to USA in 2016 to study and improve my English.
-I just start the process of changing carrers, after 10+ years working with Education,  I finally found myself passionated with another challenge: Coding!
+I just started the process of changing carrers, after 10+ years working with Education,  I finally found myself passionated with another challenge: Coding!

 - 🔭 I’m currently working on earning a Full Stack Developer certificate from University of Denver
 - 🌱 I’m currently learning Java Script, Node.js.